veit/python-basics-tutorial/docs/types/strings/index.rst

 --------------------------------------------------

-Since :ref:`str <python3:textseq>` objects are immutable, there is no way to change them directly like :doc:`lists <lists>`.
+Since :ref:`str <python3:textseq>` objects are immutable, there is no way to change them directly like :doc:`lists <../lists>`.
 However, you can convert them into lists:

 .. code-block:: pycon